davepinch/pinchy.cc/content/topics/religion/christianity/bible-books/matthew/chapters/matthew-7/verses/matthew-7-15/matthew-7-15-niv.md

 ---
+title: "Matthew 7:15 NIV"
+New International Version of: "Matthew 7:15"
+type: verse
-title: "“Watch out for false prophets.
+verse: "“Watch out for false prophets.
 They come to you in sheep’s clothing, but inwardly they are ferocious wolves."
-attribution: "Matthew 7:15 NIV"
-New International Version of: "Matthew 7:15"
-type: quote
 tags:
-  - quote
+  - verse
 ---